 Nell James Grace is a Trade Union organiser, community campaigner and facilitator.
-Part time performer, Director and Vintage Enthusiast, full time Queer Poirot fanatic.
+Part-time performer, Director and Vintage Enthusiast, full-time Queer Poirot fanatic.
 When she’s not obsessing about Hercules, she’s the chair for OUT THERE Hackney LGBTQ+ network, disabled activist and GMB ability committee member and can be found campaigning about neurodiversity and divergence to anyone who will listen.
 Nell leads the Hackney Tours – next tour is.
 Contact Nell on …

 Sami Cee is a nurse-activist mobilising a queer resistance to protect the NHS and an activist with ACT UP LONDON and Sexual Avengers – a collective of queer campaigns and individuals using the fiftieth anniversary of both partial decriminalisation of homosexuality and the Abortion Act to catalyse new networks and skills and build long-term action and change for the rights of all LGBTQIA+ people.